Sun Safety from a Holistic Perspective: Benefits, Tips & Non-Toxic Sunscreen Picks

-How to navigate healthy sun exposure with research, tips, and science!
+How to navigate healthy sun exposure - with research, real talk, and science-backed tips for your whole family!

 (I will not shut up about the sun, however, but this is easily one of my husband’s and my most quoted Office lines)

-With summer around the corner, navigating sun exposure in a healthy, evidence-driven way can help alleviate confusion and fear (and a bad sunburn).
+With summer around the corner, navigating sun exposure in a healthy, evidence-driven way can help alleviate so much confusion and fear (and a bad sunburn).
+We're going to cover the truth of when and how to have safe sun exposure, address the real benefits of sunshine, and round it out with my favorite non-toxic sunscreen picks.

-This is not medical advice and mostly will be a collection of well-informed scientific literature to help each of us make wise decisions!
+This is not medical advice - mostly a collection of well-informed scientific literature to help each of us make wise decisions!

 Wait…I thought the sun wasn’t safe?!